inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 ;Redirect port 80 from the outside to port 80 of the docker container:

 ```
-  #cd ~/platform-complete
+  cd ~/platform-complete
   sudo su
-  #nohup docker run -d -p 80:80 stripes &
+  nohup docker run -d -p 80:80 --name stripes stripes &
-  systemctl start stripes
 ```

 Log in to your frontend: E.g., go to http://<YOUR_HOST_NAME>/ in your browser.

-  - Can you see the Orchid modules in Settings - Installation details ?
+  - Can you see the Poppy modules in Settings - Installation details ?

-  - Do you see the right okapi version, 5.0.1-1 ?
+  - Do you see the right Okapi version, 5.1.2 ?

   - Does everything look good ?